-Low back pain is one of the leading causes of physical impairment in both older and younger people, and it can have significant financial and health consequences.
+Low back pain is one of the leading causes of physical impairment in both older and younger people, it can have significant financial and health consequences.
 Age-related intervertebral disc degeneration, which affects the nerve system surrounding the disc, is one of the leading causes of low back pain.
 Pain is caused by the stimulation of nociceptors in the annulus fibrosus, which is referred to as "discogenic" pain.
 Degeneration, endplate damage, and inflammation, for example, can trigger pain receptors inside the disc while keeping the exterior disc intact.
 Intervertebral disc degeneration is a dynamic process that involves changes in tissue and the cellular milieu, eventually leading to structural breakdown and impairment of intervertebral disc function.

 Because platelet-rich plasma is derived from the patient's own blood, the therapy does not include any extra drugs that may interfere with hormones or other bodily systems.

-The PRP technique takes around 30 minutes and begins with extracting part of the patient's blood before isolating platelets carrying healing proteins using a centrifuge.
+The PRP technique takes around 30 minutes and begins with the extracting part of the patient's blood before isolating platelets carrying healing proteins using a centrifuge.
 The innovative technology at Yashoda Hospitals allows physicians to tailor therapy to each patient's specific needs, altering blood volume, cell content, and platelet concentration as needed.
 Platelets are then injected into the afflicted spine region.

 "PRP stimulates anti-inflammatory and growth factors, which may aid in reducing inflammation inside joints and perhaps healing or regenerate tissue," Dr. Ravi Suman said.